destinyae/Cypher/README.md

 - [Documentation](#documentation)

 ## Overview
-Homomorphic encryption is fundamentally designed to enable direct computation on data while it remains encrypted.
+Homomorphic encryption is fundamentally designed to enable direct computation of data while it remains encrypted.
 This means the information can stay confidential throughout its processing, allowing valuable tasks to be conducted even when working with data stored in untrusted or distributed environments.
 In today’s world of distributed computing and heterogeneous networks, this capability is exceptionally important.

 A homomorphic cryptosystem shares similarities with other public-key encryption methods: it uses a public key for encryption and restricts decryption to the private key holder.
 Its key distinction, however, lies in its algebraic framework, which makes it possible to carry out various types of computations on the encrypted data itself.

 ### Why Is This a Revolution? - Because It Enables Decentralized Blockchain Scaling with Encrypted Transactions!
 Previously, encrypted transactions were difficult to process at scale because nodes couldn't perform computations on encrypted data.
 Homomorphic encryption solves this by allowing computations on encrypted transactions without needing to reveal the underlying data.
-This is revolutionary because the nodes no longer require the private key used to encrypt the information in order to process it.
+This is revolutionary because the nodes no longer require the private key used to encrypt the information to process it.
 As a result, blockchain networks can scale in a fully decentralized manner while maintaining the confidentiality of the data.

 In this system, separate gateway nodes act as decryptors.
 Upon request, they verify user access, decrypt the data, re-encrypt it with the user's public key for secure transmission, and deliver it back.
 The user can then decrypt the data using their private key, preserving confidentiality throughout the process.